weremoose/hillsideprojects/_posts/2018-11-12-again-and-again-we-ask-these-questions.md

 ---
 layout: post
 author: hillsideprojects
-title: Again And Again We Ask These Questions (artist book), 2018
+title: Again and Again We Ask These Questions (artist book), 2018
 details: Artist book in an edition of 3.
 345 x 288 mm.
 Newsprint 55 gr and flock cover with embossing.
 Bound by Leonard Gustafssons Bokbinderi, Stockholm.
 featured: false